Guide to choosing the best sports headphones.

 We tested them with the Apple Music application using the Dolby Atmos and Spatial Audio formats.
 We were amazed with the spatiality provided by these codecs.
 On the other hand, the active noise cancellation is very robust.
 It does not compare with the best models from Bose or Sony, but it isolates you very well in gyms or offices.

-Beats Studio Buds have a battery performance standard among sports headphones.
+Beats Studio Buds have a standard battery performance among sports headphones.
 The company claims a five-hour yield with the ANC, but capacity varies according to the volume you use.
 That said, the case gives you an additional 15 hours and they charge very quickly via the USB-C port.
 Unfortunately, they do not charge wirelessly.

 Studio Buds are a good, affordable, very comfortable and versatile alternative for exercising.
 They have a good connection range, offer a rich and pleasant sound, have ANC and are very comfortable.